-The information you can see on your lock screen may not always be sensitive, but the info on your lock screen is no one else’s business but yours.
-Hiding notifications from the lock screen does not require you to root your phone, and it’s easier than you think.
+The details visible on your lock screen may not always be sensitive, but beyond everything, this info is no one else’s business but yours.
+A convenient method to keep your data private would be to hide notifications from the lock screen.
+This does not require that you root your phone, and it’s easier than you think.

-To remove your sensitive information from your Android device’s lock screen you’ll need to open Settings.
-Swipe down from the top of your phone’s display and tap on the cog wheel.
-When you’re in Settings, select Lock screen and security, and tap on Notifications on the lock screen option.
+On a OnePlus phone (with Android 10), for example, swipe down from the top of your phone’s display and tap on the cog wheel.
+When you’re in Settings, select “Apps & Notifications,” and from there tap on Notifications.

 Next, select Notifications on the lock screen and select the “Don’t show notifications” option from the menu that pops up.

 If you’re are on a Huawei phone with Android 10, then go to “Settings -> Notifications -> Lock screen notifications.”

 Tap on this option and select “Do not show” from the menu that appears.
 In both cases, this will trigger a total wipe-out of notifications on the lock screen.

 Alternatively, on the Huawei models you can go for the “Show but hide contents” option so that you can still get notified when someone sends a text, for example, but without any private content leaking through.

 How to Disable Notifications on Lockscreen for Select Apps

 You may not want to hide all notifications coming in.
 For most users, it’s more than enough to only hide notifications coming from sensitive apps, like WhatsApp or Facebook.

 In order to do that, those with a OnePlus phone can head to “Settings -> Apps & Notifications -> See All Apps.”